 The AXIS group has a centralised Ceded Reinsurance department which coordinates external treaty reinsurance purchasing across the group and is overseen by the Reinsurance Purchasing Group, in conjunction with the Reinsurance Security Committee.
 The Syndicate predominantly cedes business with reinsurers rated A- or better by Standard & Poor's and/or AM Best.

-The Syndicate also benefited from an internal quota share and internal excess of loss agreements with ASL during 2018.
+The Syndicate also benefits from an internal quota share and internal excess of loss agreements with AXIS Specialty Limited ("ASL").